priyanshu2003719/Customer-Segmentation-Analysis/README.md

 | **G) `customer_data['Gender'].value_counts()`** | Counts the frequency of unique values in the 'Gender' column. |

 ### STEP 4: VISUALIZATION

+## **1.Gender Distribution Bar Chart**

-**1) counts the number of occurrences of each gender in dataset and creates a **vertical bar chart** to represent those counts.** **It is used for **exploratory data analysis (EDA)** to check for "class imbalance."
+**counts the number of occurrences of each gender in dataset and creates a **vertical bar chart** to represent those counts.** **It is used for **exploratory data analysis (EDA)** to check for "class imbalance."
 Understanding the gender split helps determine if your customer segments will be skewed toward one group or if the mall attracts a balanced audience.**

 ### **Understanding the Output (The Plot)**
 * **The X-Axis:** Displays the categories being compared (**Female** and **Male**).